 Practical Tips for Choosing Stools

-Here are some additional tips to ensure you pick the perfect stool:
+Here are some additional tips to ensure you pick the perfect counter stool or bar stool:

 Measure Your Space: Ensure there is enough room between stools for comfortable seating.
 A gap of 6 to 10 inches is recommended.